deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 To get a shared state, the peers use `sendUpdate()` to send updates to each other.

 - `update`: an object with the following fields:
-  `update.payload`: any javascript primitive, array or object.
+    - `update.payload`: any javascript primitive, array or object.
+    - `update.info`: optional, short, informational message that will be added to the chat, eg. "Alice voted" or "Bob scored 123 in MyGame";
+       usually only one line of text is shown, use this option sparingly to not spam the chat.
 - `descr`: short, human-readable description what this update is about. this is shown eg. as a fallback text in an email program.